dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Cluster_Blast_Extract.py -i bin/cluster-blast/ -b dc-megablast -m span --max_hits 300
 ```
+> Above command will perform automated clustering, BLASTing using *dc-megablast* (with hit limit imposed), and the *span* strategy for BLAST coordinates for each unaligned fasta file present in the `cluster-blast/` input directory.

 Several output folders are created in the directory containing the input fasta files.
 The directory labels and their contents are described below: